Gentner Drummond: Education

 In February 2023, Drummond withdrew his predecessor John M. O'Connor's opinion allowing funding for religious charter schools and encouraged members of the Statewide Virtual Charter School Board to reject the Archdiocese of Oklahoma City's charter school application.
 Drummond argued he was protecting religious freedom and “there will be a day in America where Christianity is a plurality, and not a majority.”
 He argued there is "this Christian nationalism... that is giving oxygen to this attempt to eviscerate the Establishment Clause."
 In June 2023, the school board approved an application for St. Isidore of Seville Catholic Virtual School and Drummond sued in the Oklahoma Supreme Court to block the application.
-In July 2024, the court ruled funding the school violated the Oklahoma Constitution and the Establishment clause of the U.S. Constitution.
+In July 2024, the court ruled funding the school violated the Oklahoma Constitution and the Establishment Clause of the U.S. Constitution.

 In April 2023, his office issued an opinion saying the law does not give the State Board of Education the ability to make administrative rules without proper direction from the state Legislature," meaning Ryan Walters's "rules regarding pornography in library books, sex education, parents rights and inappropriate materials" were unenforceable.
 Drummond also said he was not "taking a stance" on Walter's rules.

+In March 2026, Drummond sued the Oklahoma Statewide Charter School Board over its rejection of a Jewish charter school (Ben Gamla) on nonsectarian grounds.
+Drummond alleged "the Board has improperly engineered a record that omits independent bases for rejection" in "a deliberate decision designed to avoid issues of state law when Ben Gamla files a lawsuit seeking to overturn the Oklahoma Supreme Court's decision in Drummond v.
+Oklahoma Statewide Virtual Charter School Board".